Haivision/srt-rfc/draft-sharabayko-srt.md

 If there is no response from a peer the WAVEAHAND handshake SHOULD be repeated every 250 ms until a connection timeout expires.
 The connection timeout value is defined by the implementation.

-If a WAVEAHAND of CONCLUSION handshake is received from the peer, the state is transitioned to the Attention.
+If a WAVEAHAND packet is received from the peer during a CONCLUSION handshake, the state is transitioned to the Attention state.

 #### Conclusion {#conclusion-state}

-In the Conclusion state the party has received and now knows the peer's cookie value.
+In the Conclusion state each peer has received and now knows the other's cookie value.
-Thus it can perform the Cookie Contest
-(compare both cookie values according to {{cookie-contest}}) and resolve its role.
+Thus each peer can perform the Cookie Contest operation (compare both cookie values according to {{cookie-contest}}) and thereby determine its role.
-The resolution of the Handshake Role (Initiator or Responder) is essential for further processing.
+The determination of the Handshake Role (Initiator or Responder) is essential for further processing.

 Initiator replies with a Conclusion request handshake: